ctyeong/ctyeong.github.io/about.md

 BSE in Computer Science and Engineering, 2015
 - Soongsil University, South Korea

+---

+### Teaching

+Fall 2023
+- IT7103: Practical Data Analytics
+- IT4773: Machine Learning for Enterprise Applications

 <!-- we believe that *agri-robotics* will be one of the most important
 fields in the near future, and so, we are working to identify the unique challenges and limitations in traditional approaches to propose new, better solutions.